jonmikeli/docs/devops/extensibility/ado-events-processing/ado-events-af-processing.md

  - tests

  ADO includes basic rules and flows.
- However, it is quite common to be confronted to specific needs, in daily life.
+ However, it is quite common to be confronted with specific needs in daily life.

- This publication will discribe one of the ways to extend the native ADO possibilities.
+ This publication will describe one of the ways to extend the native ADO possibilities.

  # Main approach